padmasharma/padmasharma.github.io/index.md

 </tbody>
 </table>

 I am a fourth year PhD candidate in Economics at University of California at Irvine with specializations in Econometrics and Banking.
-In my current research, I study bank failures during the Savings and Loans crisis and their resolution by the FDIC using a novel Bayesian latent class model and uncover heterogeneity in how systemic and idiosyncratic failures were addressed.
+In my current research, I study bank failures during the Savings and Loans crisis and their resolution by the FDIC.
+I have used a novel Bayesian latent class model and uncovered heterogeneity in how systemic and idiosyncratic failures were addressed during the period 1984-1992.
+I am currently examining the moral hazard effects of the FDIC's financial assistance to failed banks and thrifts on depository institutions that were at the most risk of failure.

-I have received my undergraduate degree in Economics, Mathematics and Statistics from Bangalore University where I was awarded the Gold Medal in Mathematics.
-I hold a Masters degree in Economics from <a href="https://www.economics.uci.edu/grad/index.php/" target="_blank">Indira Gandhi Institute of Development Research</a> (established by the Reserve Bank of India) and was awarded the RBI Governor's Gold Medal.
+I have received my undergraduate degree in Economics, Mathematics and Statistics from  <a href="http://http://bangaloreuniversity.ac.in//" target="_blank">Bangalore University</a> where I was awarded the Gold Medal in Mathematics.
+I hold a Masters degree in Economics from <a href="http://www.igidr.ac.in//" target="_blank">Indira Gandhi Institute of Development Research</a> (established by the Reserve Bank of India) and was awarded the RBI Governor's Gold Medal.

 I have worked as a quantitative modeler and team manager in financial services in India, the UK, Chile and  the US prior to commencing my doctoral studies at UC Irvine.
-I developed statistical models to calculate banking regulatory capital over the period spanning the Great Recession and use my experiences from the crisis to inform my research.
+I developed statistical models to calculate banking regulatory capital over the period leading up to, spanning and following the Great Recession and use my experience in studying bank portfolios to inform my research.

 __Research Interests__: Banking crises, Bayesian Nonparametrics, Latent class models, MCMC estimation